 © Kathryn A. Penick

 Penick, Kathryn A., "Name Changes in Search of a New Identity: Southern and Eastern European Immigrants and the Fashioning of White Identity in The United States" (2019).
-All Regis University Theses.
+Regis University Student Publications.
 908.